Automattic/jetpack/readme.txt

 * Images and static files, like CSS and JavaScript, served from our servers, not yours.
 * Elasticsearch-powered related content and site search, for relevant results with no drain on your servers.
-* Lazy image loading for a faster mobile experience.
+* Lazy load images for a faster mobile experience.
 * Unlimited and high-speed video via our content delivery network.

 = Effortless Site Management =